co-cart/co-cart/README.md

 ## Support CoCart

-If you or your company use CoCart Lite or appreciate the work I’m doing in open source, please consider donating via one of the links available on right hand side under "**Sponsor this project**" or [purchasing CoCart Pro](https://cocart.xyz/pro/?utm_medium=gh&utm_source=github&utm_campaign=readme&utm_content=cocart) where you not just get the full cart experience but also support me directly so I can continue maintaining CoCart and keep evolving the project.

-Please also consider starring ✨ and sharing 👍 the project repo!
+Please consider starring ✨ and sharing 👍 the project repo!
 This helps the project getting known and grow with the community. 🙏

 Thank you for your support! 🙌